goodboy/pytest-interactive/docs/index.rst

 Multiple selections and magics
 ------------------------------
-So by now I'm sure you've thought *oh hey this is damn neat, but what if I want to select tests from totally different parts of the tree??*
+So by now I'm sure you've thought *but what if I want to select tests from totally different parts of the tree?*

 Well lucky for you some %magics have been added to the shell to help with just that problem: